 Trinity Law Review

-Trinity Law School students may compete for a position on the Trinity Law School Moot Court team during the oral arguments conducted as part of the Legal Research & Writing II course.
+Trinity Law School students may compete for a position on the Trinity Law School Moot Court team during the oral arguments conducted as part of the Legal Research & Writing 2 course.
 The faculty adviser is the sole person responsible for inviting students to join the team.
 Only the Trinity Law School Moot Court team may send students to Moot Court competitions.

 Moot Court competitions develop students’ research and brief-writing skills as well as their oral advocacy.
 Students find it an outstanding opportunity to measure their skills against those of other law students.
 Students may participate in Moot Court upon completion of or concurrent enrollment in 24 units.
 Participation in Moot Court earns 1-credit hour per semester, up to 4 credits.
+Participation in Trinity Law Review is reserved for students in the Juris Doctor degree program.